Transitioning to Kindergarten: Information for Families of Students with Disabilities

 While every community school has the capacity to serve the majority of students with disabilities, not every school has the required specialized expertise to serve students with certain specific needs.
 Therefore, some students may be eligible for specialized programs provided by a few specific community schools or for District 75's programs and schools.
 If your child meets eligibility requirements, he or she may be offered a place in a school offering a particular program as an alternative to the placement offered through kindergarten admissions.

-- The ASD Nest and ASD Horizon programs serve some students with Autism Spectrum Disorder.
+- The ASD Nest and ASD Horizon programs serve some students with Autism Spectrum Disorder (ASD).
+Information and an inquiry form are here.
+For information, email SpecializedPrograms@schools.nyc.gov.

-Barrier-free schools are accessible to students who have limited mobility, serious health issues, or use a wheelchair or other mobility device.
+are accessible to students with limited mobility.
 They provide different levels of accessibility, so it is recommended that you visit schools near you to determine if they are appropriate for your child.
 You can find our list of accessible schools here

 Eligibility for Door-to-Door Transportation

-Bus service is not provided automatically to school-age students with IEPs.
-If you would like the Department of Education to consider door-to-door transportation and/or other transportation accommodations for your child, you will need to provide documentation from your child's doctor.
-Please give both of these forms to the DOE representative working on your child's transition well before your child's kindergarten IEP meeting.
+If your child has a medical condition or an orthopedic disability, and you would like the Department of Education to consider special education bus service and/or other transportation accommodations based on needs related to that condition or disability, you will need to provide documentation from your child's doctor.
+Please give both of these forms to the Department of Education representative working on your child's transition well before your child's kindergarten IEP meeting.

 Eligibility for Accommodations and Services Related to Medical Needs